pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 The internally used sensor measures the angle of the servo's output shaft absolute.
 This means that the servo knows it's absolute position independently of the angle where the system was turned on.
 Even when power cycling the servo, it will always moves to the same position when commanded to do so.
 This is a very useful feature for applications where the servo is used to control a specific angle or position.
 There for these actuators do not need to be homed or initialized before use.

-## Practical Tips - Calibration
+## Practical Tips

 - Keep in mind that every servo requires calibration for proper operation.
 Calibration values can differ not only between different servo models but also among individual units of the same model.
 - The plug and pin arrangement provides two connection options, but one is incorrect and can result in servo failure.
 Pay close attention to matching the GND pin with the GND servo wire.
 - Operating servos beyond the minimum and maximum values may cause audible stuttering in the device.
 It's advisable to either disable via software when not used, or even better, to do a proper and precise calibration to avoid this issue.

-## Servo driver
+## Servo Driver

 The ``servo`` driver is designed for controlling servos, commanding the angle within a normalized range of 0.0f to 1.0f.
 Internally there is a motion planner running which can be used to perform smooth movements (acceleration constrained trajectories).

-### Connection to the PES-board
+### Connection to the PES Board
 ---------------------------
-For the PES-board, analog servos are associated with specific ports, outlined as follows:
+For the PES Board, analog servos are associated with specific ports, outlined as follows:

 ```
-// pes-board pin names
+// pes board pin names
 PB_D0
 PB_D1
 PB_D2